 Lauren Dropkin practiced family law for 13 years in Chicago before transitioning to her current roles at Brandeis University.
-While Lauren serves as a general career counselor, she specializes in advising students who are considering a career in law, as well as those who seek to continue their education in other types of graduate school programs.
-In addition her role at the Hiatt Career Center, Lauren is a teaching fellow for the Legal Studies Department.
-She is also very active in the Northeast Association of Pre-Law Advisors (NAPLA), currently serving as the Secretary on the Executive Board and multiple.
-At the annual NAPLA Conference, Lauren runs the mentorship program and has presented on writing personal statements and other essays as well as on Letters of Recommendation.
+While Lauren servesas a general career counselor, she specializes in advising students who are considering a career in law, as well as those who seek to continue their education in other types of graduate school programs.
+In addition to her role at the Hiatt Career Center, Lauren is a teaching fellow for the Legal Studies Department.
+She is also very active in the Northeast Association of Pre-Law Advisors (NAPLA), currently serving as the 2nd Vice President on the Executive Board and as NAPLA representative on the PLANC strategic planning committee.
+Lauren has run the mentorship program for several NAPLA Conferences and has presented on writing personal statements and other essays as well as on Letters of Recommendation.

 Alex Jablonski currently serves as NAPLA Secretary.
 He earned his Master's in History from Binghamton University in 2013 and, after some time as a general advisor, assumed his current position as pre-law advisor in 2017.
 He has been an active member of NAPLA since 2018, first as a member of the planning committee for the 2019 conference and then, beginning in Fall 2019, as a member of the board.